enthdegree/cicada/DESIGN_NOTES.md

 ## Physical-layer watermarking
 This is not a unique idea.
 It is a bit of a fad right now, I think.
-As a starting reference, a team at Cornell is working on a similar appliance for images[5].
+As a starting reference, a team at Cornell is working on a similar appliance for images[1].
-ROC camera[6] is some zero-knowledge-proof image sensor.
+ROC camera[2] is some zero-knowledge-proof image sensor.

 ## Acoustic communication
-It would have been nice to use Quiet[7] instead of rolling our own physical & transport layer (in `fsk/` and `modem.py`).
+It would have been nice to use Quiet[3] instead of rolling our own physical & transport layers (in `fsk/` and `modem.py`).
 Quiet includes profiles very similar to our target: `ultrasonic-fsk-robust` is 8-FSK around 19 kHz with rate-1/2 FEC.
 It's unclear what bit rate is achieved and would take effort to pull our design in (frequency hopping, FEC, frame format).

-Aerial acoustic communication surveys[8] suggest state-of-the-art inaudible long-distance waveforms achieve ~20 bits/sec using very prominent features (frequency-shift keying, chirp spread spectrum) and sophisticated waveform designs.
+Aerial acoustic communication surveys[4] suggest state-of-the-art inaudible long-distance waveforms achieve ~20 bits/sec using very prominent features (frequency-shift keying, chirp spread spectrum) and sophisticated waveform designs.
 We aim for 10x this rate but may have better channel conditions: communication beyond ~10 m is an unlikely use case.

 # Application details

 ## `cicada.py sign`: Signer (transmit-side)

-Speech recognition (some Whisper model[1]) goes transcribing a rolling window of text every few seconds (configurable, defaults to once per ~5s).
+Speech recognition (some Whisper model[5]) goes transcribing a rolling window of text every few seconds (configurable, defaults to once per ~5s).
 From each transcription a 512-bit (64 byte) SignaturePayload is formed, described below.
 Each SignaturePayload is transmitted acoustically using the modulation scheme described below.